 Most of the time, errors in medications do not cause serious harm and the mistakes are caught before the patient is injured.
 However, sometimes mistakes can cause severe harm to a patient.
 Medical mistakes can cause adverse reactions that may be life-threatening.
 Some medication mistakes can be dangerous and might be particularly harmful to those who are elderly or have compromised immune systems because they may be unable to bounce back.

 While you shouldn’t have to check the work of your doctor or pharmacist you do need to be vigilant and aware of the medications you are taking.
 When you visit the doctor make sure that you provide a list of other medications that you already take.
 When you get a prescription filled it is best to discuss the medication with the pharmacist and read the label carefully.
 If you are unsure about taking a particular medication, contact your physician before you start taking it.

 Medication errors by caregivers can happen, particularly in busy nursing care facilities.
 Check to make sure that the facility has the proper medications for your loved one along with the correct schedule for taking it.
 Leave a medication schedule with the manager as well as with your loved one so that caregivers can verify the medications.

 If you or a loved one suffered an injury due to a medical mistake you may be entitled to compensation.
-Contact The Bader Law Firm today to schedule a consultation to discuss your case.
+Contact Bader Scott Injury Lawyers today to schedule a consultation to discuss your case.